DimeZilla/standard_wp_drupal_vagrant/README.md

 ```

 # Usage
-Now you can run create_dev anywhere and pass it a project name like so
+Now you can run `vagrant-create` anywhere and pass it a project name like so

 ## Simple
 ```